What is Ruleset in Pega?

 Steps to Create a new Rule Set Version:

 On Selecting Rule Set Version, a new Pop-Up will be opened as follows.

 Select the Rule Set name created, in RuleSet Name field and provide a version number in the format xx-yy-zz and click on Create.

 In the above expression, xx-yy-zz represents

 ZZ – a Patch Version

 A new Rule Set Version will be created like this,

 Creating Rule set In PEGA

 Create a RuleSet to identify, store, and manage the set of rules that define an application or a major portion of an application.
-Generally, you may need five to eight RuleSets per application.
+You may need five to eight RuleSets per application.
 Typically, these are created as you use the Application Accelerator; you do not need to create them with the RuleSet form.